google/WebFundamentals/src/content/en/tools/workbox/guides/using-bundlers.md

 [ES5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) so it can be run in older browsers.

-Keep in mind that every browser that supports service workers, also supports most [ES2015](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015) features (the primary exception being `import` statements), so there's usually no need to transpile your code.
+Keep in mind that every browser that supports service workers also supports most [ES2015](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015) features (the primary exception being `import` statements), so there's usually no need to transpile your code.